Post Updated: 8/7/2021

 - Mix powders together and then add cool water and mix well so the mix is like pourable pancake batter.
 Add more cool to room temperature water a little at a time if needed.

-- Once the powders are dissolved, add 2 cups latex paint.
-Stir well to mix.
+- Once the powders are dissolved, add 2 cups latex paint in the color you want.
+Stir well to mix to remove any lumps.